Sooner Politics.org

 0 Comments

-Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert for a story of Oklahoma courage, and what doing right and defending the weak can sometimes cost.
-It is the 78th episode of our original OKLAHOMA GOLD! radio program and podcast.
+Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert and meet the “Guardian of Early Oklahoma.”
+This is the 93rd episode of our original OKLAHOMA GOLD! radio program!
+Thank you Atwoods Stores for making it possible!
 Go HERE to listen to them all!
 Future episodes explore more great heroes, events, and movements of Oklahoma History.
-Thank you Atwoods Stores for making it possible!

 Atwoods Ranch & Home Logo